jinworks/CellChat/README.md

 ## Web-based “CellChat Explorer”

 We build a user-friendly web-based “[CellChat Explorer](http://www.cellchat.org/)” that contains two major components:
 - **Ligand-Receptor Interaction Explorer** that allows easy exploration of our novel ligand-receptor interaction database, a comprehensive recapitulation of known molecular compositions including multimeric complexes and co-factors. *Our database CellChatDB is a manually curated database of literature-supported ligand-receptor interactions in both **human and mouse***.
+Of note, this Explorer currently only shows the original CellChatDB, but did not include the new interactions in CellChatDB v2.
 - **Cell-Cell Communication Atlas Explorer** that allows easy exploration of the cell-cell communication for any given scRNA-seq dataset that has been processed by our R toolkit CellChat.

-We also developed a [standalone CellChat Shiny App](https://github.com/sqjin/CellChatShiny) for our Cell-Cell Communication Atlas Explorer.
+We also developed an Interactive Web Browser that allows exploration of CellChat outputs of spatially proximal cell-cell communication using a built-in function `runCellChatApp`, and a [standalone CellChat Shiny App](https://github.com/sqjin/CellChatShiny) for the above Cell-Cell Communication Atlas Explorer.

 ## Help, Suggestion and Contribution